 Building a wardrobe of classic pieces is the key to looking put together!
-Here are 25 wardrobe essentials every woman should invest in.
+Here are 25 wardrobe essentials every woman should invest in, whether you’re building a capsule wardrobe or just want to dress stylishly.

 It’s hard to feel like the heroine of your story if you hate the way you dress.
 Thankfully, changing clothes has the power to change your narrative (just look at Cinderella!) and you can begin any time.